ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-it grown in one
-crop.
-I hate paid as high as $4 50 per bushel,
-but it can be had at about $2 now. v I1
-would, willingly pay 110, if it could, not
-be had for less.
-It is the best crop to
-raise for profit or for use I have ever
-: o y
-it except tbat it takes labor to save it.
-In cutting from good, ground it will re­
-squire from ten to twelve hands to bind
-&quot;after a machine, and. they. will have, hard
-&#x27;work to keep up if the machine runs con­
-stantly.
-When once ripe it is easily
-saved, and does not spoil easily that is,
-is not hard lo core.
-Respectfully, Wm.
-Johhston.
-Lebanon, Ky, February 8, 1877.
 How to Treat Insect Stings-
 The pain caused by the sting of plant
 or insect is the result of certain amount